IKATS/ikats.github.io/features.md

 Data Visualization
 -------------------
 Operator outputs offer specific visualizations.
+* Navigation between different visualisations,
-* One can select interesting data from plots, graphs and/or tables and mine them.
+* Interesting data can be selected from plots, graphs and/or tables and be mined.
-* Big data Visualisation tool allows to explore TS with huge amounts of points, by zoom and dag capabilities.
+* Exploring TS with huge amounts of points, by using zoom and dag capabilities.
+* Big data specific Visualisation tools, such as heatmaps

+Explore the list of operators via [Operators list](/operators.html).

 Data Mining
 ----------------